DataDog/documentation/content/en/tracing/setup/dotnet-framework.md

 ### Runtime Compatibility

-Manual instrumentation is supported on .NET Framework 4.5+ on Windows and on any platform that implements .NET Standard 2.0 or above:
+Manual instrumentation is supported on .NET Framework 4.5 and over on Windows and on many platforms that implements .NET Standard 2.0 or above:

 | Runtime        | Versions | OS                    |
 |----------------|----------|-----------------------|